DeLTA-BIT: an open-source probabilistic tractography-based deep learning framework for thalamic targeting in functional neurological disorders: Abstract

 \section{Abstract}

 In the last years \textit{in-vivo} tractography has assumed an important role in neurosciences, for both research and clinical applications such as non-invasive investigation of brain connectivity and presurgical planning in neurosurgery.
-In more recent years there has been a growing interest in the applications of diffusion tractography for target identification in neurofunctional disorders for an increasingly tailored approach.
+In more recent years there has been a growing interest in the applications of diffusion tractography for target identification in functional neurological disorders for an increasingly tailored approach.
 The growing diffusion of well-established neurosurgical procedures as deep brain stimulation (DBS), radiofrequency ablation (RFA) and stereotactic radiosurgery (STR), or more recently introduced methods as trans-cranial Magnetic Resonance-guided Focused Ultrasound (tcMRgFUS) and MR-guided laser interstitial thermal therapy (MRgLITT), favored this trend.
 Tractography can indeed provide more accurate, patient-specific, information about the targeted region if compared to stereotactic atlases.
 On the other hand, this tractography-based approachs is not very physician-friendly, and its heavily time consuming since needs several hours for Magnetic Resonance Imaging (MRI) data processing.
-In this study we propose a novel open-source deep learning framework called DeLTA-BIT (acronym of Deep-learning Local TrActography for BraIn Targeting) for reconstructing thalamic probabilistic tractography maps enabling a personalized (patient-specific) target identification for functional neurological disorders which may facilitate the resolution of these limitations for clinical applications outside of the research and academic scenarios.
-The proposed framework exploits two convolutional neural networks (CNNs) to segment the thalamus and reconstruct the connectivity map between each voxel inside the thalamus and any user-specified target cortical or subcortical masks.
-These CNNs were trained, validated, and tested on the datasets from the Human Connectome Project (HCP) database.
-Our results are comparable with the state-of-the-art data-driven segmentation and probabilistic tractography and demonstrate the high performance of proposed networks for personalized thalamic target identification with a Dice coefficient of $0.93\pm 0.01$ for thalamus segmentation and a Dice Similarity Coefficient for the projection to the precentral gyrus from the thalamus of $0.80\pm 0.06$.
-The code of these models is freely available on GitHub. \\ \textbf{Keywords}: Deep Learning; Targeting; transcranial magnetic resonance-guided focused ultrasound surgery; Deep brain stimulation, probabilistic tractography,Thalamus